Best Enterprise Intranet Software Right Now - Oak Engage

 Best For:

-Enterprises in regulated industries (finance, government, energy) that prioritise control over usability.
+Regulated industries (finance, government, energy) that prioritise control over usability.

 Verdict:

-Powerful but cumbersome — great for structured governance, less so for engagement or agility.
+Powerful but cumbersome, great for structured governance, less so for engagement or agility.

 How to increase employee efficiency with in-intranet apps | LumApps Blog